 3. Find Time to Relax/Recharge and Cherish This Season

-Finally, allow unstructured time and time for true rest.
-When possible, encourage your teen off their device for a few moments to walk the dog or grab your favorite ice cream.
-Allow them to catch up on sleep, chill out with friends, and eat what they want without nagging.
-Introduce some humor or joy by trying an adventure together (New restaurant?
-Yoga class?
-Board game?).
 For both students and parents, this precious time together will end too quickly.
-While many students are focused on peers and themselves at the high school age, they still very deeply need the time and attention of their parents, and parents need to connect with their kids as they grow and change into adults.
+While many high school students are focused on peers and themselves, they still very deeply need the time and attention of their parents, and parents need to connect with their kids as they grow and change into adults.
 Making time to spend together can keep lines of communication open and help you know how to better support each other when the pressures of academics and future plans take center stage.
 This time of reflection may also serve as a constructive reminder to consider personal wellness in your college search.

-From our Find The Right College family, we wish you the happiest of holiday seasons, and hope that you find meaningful time together to converse, plan, and rest as you approach 2019!
+From our Find The Right College family, we wish you the happiest of holiday seasons, and hope that you find meaningful time together to converse, plan, and rest as you approach the New Year!